-We give complete guidance to our students on the available courses and suggest them the best-suited courses which will ultimately help them settle in Canada as a Permanent Resident.
-Many times the students get tempted to take a course whose occupation is not in shortage in Canada and it may hamper his/her Immigration and Permanent Settlement plans.
-We not only help prospective students to get admission in various courses in reputed Colleges and Universities across Canada.
-But also suggest them the route to Immigration and Permanent Residency in Canada after completion of their study abroad.
-Our Immigration consultancy services in New Delhi and our associates in Canada guide the students and make them see the future possibilities on completion of the course in Canada in advance so that the student can seek admission in such a course which shall help him/her to get a career success.
+We give complete guidance to our students on the available courses and suggest them the best-suited courses which will ultimately help them settle in New Zealand as a Permanent Resident.
+Many times the students get tempted to take a course whose occupation is not in shortage in New Zealand and it may hamper his/her Immigration and Permanent Settlement plans.
+We not only help prospective students to get admission in various courses in reputed Colleges and Universities across NZ.
+Our Immigration consultancy services in New Delhi and our associates in New Zealand guide the students and make them see the future possibilities on completion of the course in NZ in advance so that the student can seek admission in such a course which shall help him/her to get a career success.

 We are the premier study abroad consultants in Connaught Place and Delhi and offer IELTS and TOEFL coaching to our students as well.
 We have qualified counselors and immigration experts including registered agents who are on our panel who help the student in immigration matters too.
 For more information on this student visa, contact our expert counselors for a free counseling session on deciding your course of study and other visa related services at our centrally located office at Barakhamba Road in Connaught Place, New Delhi.